cosmigo/pmotion-purebasic/mod_logger.md

 ## When to Open the Logger Window?

-You can either open the logger window once, when the plugin is first loaded by PM, and keep it open for the whole seesion; or you can open it only when certain plugin procedures are called by PM (e.g. when a file processing operation beings) and close it when a certain operation had ended.
+You can either open the logger window once, when the plugin is first loaded by PM, and keep it open for the whole session; or you can open it only when certain plugin procedures are called by PM (e.g. when a file processing operation beings) and close it when a certain operation had ended.

-It's entirely up to you which approach to use, but since the logger is usually only employed during development, keeping it open for the whole Pro Motion sesssion is usually the best choice.
+It's entirely up to you which approach to use, but since the logger is usually only employed during development, keeping it open for the whole Pro Motion session is usually the best choice.

-If you decide to keep the logger open for the whole PM session, you don't need to worry about closing it — when the DLL process is detached from PM, PureBasic will handle all the cleanup chores automatically.
+If you decide to keep the logger open for the whole PM session, you don't need to worry about closing it — when the DLL process is detached from PM, PureBasic will handle all the clean-up chores automatically.

 # Modules Procedures